-The aim of my work as a psychotherapist is to increase understanding and deepen insight into patterns of experience and behaviour which clients identify as problematic and wish to clarify and resolve.
+The primary aim of my work is to increase understanding and deepen insight into patterns of experience and behaviour which clients identify as problematic and wish to clarify and resolve.
 This is the case whether you consult me as an individual, couple or family.

 I have over 20 years experience of helping people in this way.
-I have held several posts as Adult Psychotherapist within the NHS and worked in private practice since 2002.
-I have taught and supervised at many reputable training organisations in the UK.
+I have worked as an Adult Psychotherapist within four NHS departments since 1998 and in private practice since 2002.
+I have also been a lecturer and supervisor at many reputable training organisations in the UK.
 I now work full-time in private practice as a psychotherapist.
 My interest in psychotherapy is part of a life-long search for truth in personal relationships.

 ❝If we get our own position straight, it is amazing what can come into view.❞